Match Day 2017

 Our highly competitive students will be contributing to many specialties across medicine.

-- 63 students (32%) matched into primary care specialties: 25 in Family Medicine; 20 in Internal Medicine; and 17 in Pediatrics;
+- 65 students (34%) matched into primary care specialties: 25 in Family Medicine; 20 in Internal Medicine; 17 in Pediatrics; and 3 in Internal Medicine/Pediatrics;

 - 18 of our students matched into Anesthesiology;